WebOrigami/docs/src/content/framework/intro1.md

 ---
-title: Content creation through graph transformation
+title: Thinking in graphs
 numberHeadings: true
 intro = client/samples/frameworkIntro:
 ---

-Let's say that you've been given the following design and development task:
+Okay, let's build a little website!

+Suppose your team says:

-> _Your team needs you to design and implement an "About Us" area for your organization's site.
-The main About Us page should include a list of people on the team, with links to separate pages for each team member.
-A team member's page should show their name and a photo._
+> _We need an "About Us" area for our site.
+The main About Us page should include a list of people on the team, with links to separate pages for each person.
+A person's page should show their name and a photo._

 Here's an [example About Us area](/samples/aboutUs) you can consider as a model for this task.
 There's a main `index.html` route, and a `team` route with an HTML page for each person on the team.

 ## Visualize the final result

-There are many ways you could approach this task, but let's start by considering what you want to end up with.
-Based on the linked example above, you want a site with a topology like this:
+Let's work backward from the desired result.
+Based on the linked example above, you want a site organized like this:

 <figure>
 {{ svg intro/site.yaml }}
 </figure>

-Representing the site as a graph like this is not only a good way to visualize what you want to make.
+Representing the site as a graph like this is not only a good way to visualize your goal.
 In Origami, you'll actually create a software representation of this graph that can be browsed directly.

 ## Select a starting data representation

-There are many ways you could represent the data you'll need for this site, but the simplest representation is probably a data file listing the names of the people on the team.
+One simple way to represent the data for this site is a data file listing the names of the people on the team.

-Using your code editor, create a new folder called `src` at the root of the project.
+Using the code editor, create a new folder called `src` at the root of the project.
 (In StackBlitz: move your mouse over the "Files" header in the left pane, then click the New Folder icon.)

 Inside this new `src` folder, create a file called `team.yaml`.

-Type some set of names into `team.yaml` using the YAML format below.
+Type some names into `team.yaml` using the YAML format below.
 You don't have to use these stock names — this tutorial will be **much** more entertaining if you type the names of your own teammates or family members!

 ```\yaml
 {{ intro/team.yaml }}